 Regardless of the size of your business or the industry you’re in, an information security program is a critical component of any organization.
-A good information security program consists of a comprehensive set of information security policies and procedures, which is the cornerstone to any information security program.
-Whether you’re responsible for protected health information (PHI), personally identifiable information (PII), or any other proprietary information, having a fully developed information security program provides you with a holistic approach for how to safeguard and protect the information for which you are responsible.
+A good information security program consists of a comprehensive set of information security policies and procedures, which is the cornerstone to any security initiative in your organization.
+Whether you’re responsible for protected health information (PHI), personally identifiable information (PII), or any other proprietary information, having a fully developed program provides you with a holistic approach for how to safeguard and protect the information for which you are responsible.

 What is an Information Security Program?

 Building an information security program means designing and implementing security practices to protect critical business processes and IT assets.
 These security practices that make up this program are meant to mature over time.
-An information security program also helps to define policies and procedures for assessing risk, monitoring threats, and mitigating attacks.
+The process of building a thorough program also helps to define policies and procedures for assessing risk, monitoring threats, and mitigating attacks.

 A good information security program clearly defines how your organization will keep your company’s data secure, how you will assess risk, and how your company will address these risks.
 Designating an information security officer can be helpful in this endeavor to help organize and execute your information security program.
 A great place to start when developing any information security program is to identify the people, processes, and technologies that interact with, or could other have an impact of the security, confidentiality, or integrity of your critical assets.